 Airborne LiDAR can penetrate trees and bushes to reveal what lies underneath.
 LiDAR surveys provide a powerful tool for archaeologists and others to help understand what has happened in a landscape.
 I was intrigued when I saw a LiDAR image of Gorrick Wood, an area where I have walked extensively, containing several unusual features, so I went exploring to see what I could find 'on the ground'.
 This talk explains how LiDAR works, how the images are created, and what I managed to discover, including looking at old maps , and evidence of an apparently impossible railway bridge.
 See: https://jaharrison.me.uk/Talks/#GorrickLidar

-Views: 15 | Enquiries: 0My career was half as a Chartered Engineer and half as a chartered Ergonomics & Human Factors Consultant.
-My talks draw partly on that but more on my many other interests including: photography, fell walking, bell ringing, railways, bricks, human perception, maths ,...
-I have given around 250 talks to 100+ different groups.
-I'm based in Wokingham, Berkshire so limited to the surrounding area for in-person events (but online can be anywhere).
-Details of my talks are on my website at: jaharrison.me.uk/Talks
+Views: 300 | Enquiries: 0My career was half Chartered Engineer and half Chartered Ergonomics & Human Factors Consultant but I have many other interestes including: photography, fell walking, bell ringing, railways, bricks, human perception and maths.
+My talks draw on these wide interests and I have given over 250 talks to over 150 different groups.
+I'm based in Wokingham, Berkshire and can give in-person talks in the surrounding area.
+I'm also happy to do online talks.
+Details of each of my talks are on my website at: jaharrison.me.uk/Talks

 If you are interested in this talk and wish to contact the speaker, please complete the following form: